Our Impact

 Our projects benefit charities or not-for-profit organisations, including schools, all working to support people in need, including vulnerable women and girls, adults and children with physical or learning disabilities and economically deprived communities.

-In building the infrastructure for them with their bare hands, our volunteer participants experience sustainable development firsthand.
+In building the infrastructure for them with their bare hands, our volunteer participants experience sustainable development first-hand.

-So, not only do Splash Projects create a physical legacy for years to come, but an invisible legacy too; participants go on to spread the word about sustainability, social impact and corporate social responsibility throughout their professional and personal lives.
+So, not only do Splash Projects create a physical legacy for years to come, but an invisible legacy too; participants go on to spread the word about sustainability, social impact and Corporate Social Responsibility throughout their professional and personal lives.

 Good Health & Wellbeing (SDG 3)

-Example: We worked with 50 participants from Avolon and Cebu Pacific Airlines who built a playground and refurbished a kitchen for the City Gates Academy, which provides educational programmes to children in economically deprived communities across the Philippines.
+Example: we worked with 50 participants from Avolon and Cebu Pacific Airlines who built a playground and refurbished a kitchen for the City Gates Academy, which provides educational programmes to children in economically deprived communities across the Philippines.

 Quality Education (SDG 4)

-Example: As part of their commitment to Corporate Social Responsibility, over two days, Bank ABC employees made much-needed improvements to a children’s adventure playground in north London.
+Example: as part of their commitment to Corporate Social Responsibility, over two days, Bank ABC employees made much-needed improvements to a children’s adventure playground in north London.

 Water Sanitation (SDG 6)

-Access to clean water and sanitation is a basic human right but in 2022, 2.2 billion people lacked access to safe drinking water.
+Access to clean water and sanitation is a basic human right, but in 2022, 2.2 billion people lacked access to safe drinking water.

 Reduced Inequalities (SDG 10)